CosminS03/SKU_dashboard/README.md

 | make outlier | Filters outliers and saves online_retail_no_outliers.csv in the interim directory |
 | make features | Calculates all KPIs and stores sku_kpi.csv in the interim directory |
 | make cluster | Performs clustering and saves clustered_kpis.csv in the processed directory |
+| make sample | Creates a smaller version of the final dataset and saves sample.csv into the processed directory
 | make cleanup | Removes temporary folders(raw and interim) to clean up the workspace |